azure-ad-b2c/siem/README.md

 ## Prerequisites

-- You will require to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
+- You will be required to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).

 - To use the sample artifacts in this repo, follow the instructions described in the [Monitor Azure AD B2C with Azure Monitor ](https://docs.microsoft.com/en-us/azure/active-directory-b2c/azure-monitor